MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-fibre-channel.md

 ## Deploy virtual fibre channel

-Here's what you'll need to do:
+Here's what you need to do:

 1. Discover and classify fibre channel fabrics.
 2. Create vSANs for each host computer by grouping host HBA ports.
 3. Create a VM that can access the virtual fibre vhannel storage.
 4. Create zones that connect each host or VM vHBA to a storage array.
 Zones are used to connect a fibre channel array to a host computer VM.
 4. Create LUNs and register them for a  host, VM, or service tier.
 7. Create a service template, add VM templates to it.
 For each vHBA specify dynamic or static WWN assignments and select the classification.
 Create and deploy a service tier based on the service template, to access Virtual Fibre Channel storage.
-You zone a Fibre Channel array to the tier, add a disk, create a LUN and register the LUN to the tier.
+You zone a fibre channel array to the tier, add a disk, create a LUN and register the LUN to the tier.

 ## Discover and classify fibre channel fabrics